-- Become a trusted advisor, able to bridge the partner/guardian tension inherent in the in-house role.
+- Become a trusted advisor, able to navigate the partner/guardian balance inherent in the in-house role.

 - Build strong professional relationships and expand your network across an array of industries and organizations here in the National Capital Region.

-- Practiced in-house for a minimum to two years, and
+- Practiced in-house for a minimum to two years

 Preference will be given to current ACC NCR members.
 If you currently are not a member, you can join by clicking here.
 If you are a non-member at the time of selection, your tuition will be adjusted to include a year's membership in ACC and ACC NCR.

 We seek Fellows from a broad range of industries and non-profit organizations, as well as a mix of large and small legal departments, to optimize the opportunity for you to learn from one another, both in the classroom and in smaller cohort settings.
 No more than two (2) Fellows from any single employer were accepted for the Class of 2019.

 The application for the ACC NCR Leadership Academy Class of 2020 will open on Friday, February 1, 2019 on this website at https://accncrleadershipacademy.com/apply/.
 At that time, applicants will be able to create, populate, save drafts of, and submit their applications, and generate a link for their reference(s) to upload letter(s) of recommendation.